7nights/bv2ex/bower_components/shadycss/README.md

 Crawling the DOM and updating styles is very expensive, and we found that trying to update mixins through `<slot>` insertion points to be too expensive to justify for both polyfilled CSS Mixins and polyfilled CSS Custom Properties.

+### External stylesheets not currently supported

+External stylesheets loaded via `<link rel="stylesheet">` within a shadow root or `@import` syntax inside a shadow root's stylesheet are not currently shimmed by the polyfill.
+This is mainly due to the fact that shimming them would require a fetch of the stylesheet text that is async cannot be easily coordinated with the upgrade timing of custom elements using them, making it impossible to avoid "flash of unstyled content" when running on polyfill.

+### Document level styling is not scoped by default

+ShadyCSS mimics the behavior of shadow dom, but it is not able to prevent document level styling to affect elements inside a shady dom.
+Global styles defined in `index.html` or any styles not processed by ShadyCSS will affect all elements on the page.

+To scope document level styling, the style must be wrapped in the `<custom-style>` element found in Polymer, or use the `CustomStyleInterface` library to modify document level styles.

+### Dynamically created styles are not supported

+ShadyCSS works by processing a template for a given custom element class.
+Only the style elements present in that template will be scoped for the custom element's ShadowRoot.